 Laminate came of age in the 1960s and 1970s, when plastic everything was the vogue.
 Certainly, laminate must be a modern plastic substance that is environmentally evil?

 Wrong.
 A familiar name to all of us, Formica, began operations in 1913 making industrial laminate products, and countertops as long ago as the late 1940s.

 In today's age, when paper countertops are all the eco-rage, laminate counters have always heavily sourced from paper, not plastic.
 Laminate, from top to bottom, looks something like this:

-- Decorative Layer - This is the layer that has the color and design.
+- Decorative Layer: This is the layer that has the color and design.

 To increase your style options the entire world of laminates, you can create laminate counters from scratch.
 Sheets of the laminate are glued to particleboard, with laminate forming the edges, too.
 A router rips off excess laminate and gives you a smooth, straight edge.
 Handling the router with laminate is tricky, as even the slightest nudge is enough to nick the laminate and ruin your edge.

 Laminate is distinctly different from other types of countertop materials:

 - Solid Surface vs. Laminate: If the laminate is ever confused with another countertop substance, it's usually what we call solid surface.
 Solid surface (Corian is one famous brand name) is solid all the way through, from top to bottom.
 Laminate is typically cheaper than the solid surface and somewhat easier to fabricate.
 One notable difference is that scratches can be sanded out of solid surface countertops.
 Laminate is difficult to repair, and sanding is not possible at all.